niujiaojiao/ZhengHuLab/content/project/Metastasis/index.md

   focal_point = "Smart"
 +++

 Metastasis is the primary cause of cancer-related deaths, but the natural history, clonal evolution and impact of treatment are poorly understood.
-Our lab is fascinated by
+Our lab is fascinated by "genomic archaeology" approaches to decipher the history of metastatic progression.
+We develop computational methods to analyze genomic data from paired primary tumors and metastases.